-The Statement of Accounts was authorised by the Responsible Finance Officer on 21st September 2016, and replaces the unaudited Statement of Accounts issued on 30 June 2016.
+The Draft Statement of Accounts was authorised by the Responsible Finance Officer on 30 June 2016.

 COLLECTION FUND

 The Collection Fund (England) is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
 The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic rates.